merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 ### Upper & lower case letters

 Use all lowercase if possible.

-Exceptions:

-* Component folders must match JS classes, therefore they are case-sensitive.
-* TerrificJS uses upper case for its namespace `T` and class names `T.Module.Example`
+(Exception: TerrificJS uses upper case for its namespace `T` and class names `T.Module.Example`)

-So, use the component helper with the *exact* component name:
+If you want to use uppercase letters (e.g. for component folders), keep care of case sensitive filesystems and use handlebars helpers with *exact* file and folder names.

-    {{component 'NavMain'}}
+    {{component name='NavMain'}}

+... looks for a template in the folder `NavMain`.

-Note that camel case ComponentNames are represented in CSS with dashes.
+Note that uppercase letters in component names are represented in CSS with dashes.

     Navigation   -> T.Module.Navigation   -> m-navigation
     NavMain      -> T.Module.NavMain      -> m-nav-main